CentreForDigitalHumanities/Federated-Authentication-Docs/saml/index.rst

 ====

 SAML2 (Security Assertion Markup Language) is an xml-based standard for allowing federated authentication.
-The Univerity Utrecht is slowly moving all its web applications from LDAP authentication to SAML.
+The University Utrecht is slowly moving all its web applications from LDAP authentication to SAML.
 With SAML, the user is redirected to a login page of the university, so no passwords have to be sent over the server that hosts an application, while still allowing Solis-ID